saberland/saber/website/pages/docs/saber-config.md

 You can use `saber-config.yml`, `saber-config.toml`, `saber-config.js` or `saber-config.json` for general configurations.
 All the possible config keys will be listed below.

-Note that during development, some of the changes made in the config file will NOT trigger rebuild, you need to manually restart the dev server.
+Note that during development, changes made in the config file will NOT trigger rebuild, there're exceptions though, for `siteConfig` and `themeConfig` properties.

 ## theme

 - Type: `string`
-- Need Restarting: YES

 The path to your theme or a npm package name (`saber-theme-` prefix is optional).